statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     result: ResponseType;
 }

-// @public
-export interface Message {
-    data: unknown;
-    recipient: string;
-    sender: string;
-}

 // Warning: (ae-incompatible-release-tags) The symbol "MessageQueuedNotification" is marked as @public, but its signature references "JsonRpcNotification" which is marked as @beta
 //
 // @public (undocumented)
 export type MessageQueuedNotification = JsonRpcNotification<'MessageQueued', Message>;

-// Warning: (ae-incompatible-release-tags) The symbol "NotYourTurn" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
-//
-// @public (undocumented)
-export type NotYourTurn = JsonRpcError<ErrorCodes_3['NotYourTurn'], 'Not your turn'>;

 // @public
 export function parseErrorResponse(jsonBlob: object): StateChannelsErrorResponse;